-I am a Research Economist in the International division at Mathematica.
-My research interests span rural climate impacts, urban violence reduction interventions, environmental health, and the use of geospatial data to monitor environmental change, economic development, and the effects of large-scale infrastructure projects.
+I am a Senior Research Economist in the International division at Mathematica.
+My research interests span rural climate impacts, agricultural productivity, environmental health, and the use of geospatial data to monitor environmental change, economic development, and the effects of large-scale infrastructure projects.

 - Financial Instruments Sector Team at the International Research Institute for Climate and Society (IRI)